The Age of the Empire, from the Scenes

 -

 102-4.
-Relationship between Korea and Japan before the Meiji Restoration
+The Relationship of Neighborly Relations between Joseon and Japan

 -

 112-5.
-Relationship between Korea and Japan after the Meiji Restoration
+The Relationship between Joseon and Japan after The Meiji Restoration

 -

 122-6.
-Meaning of Autonomy According to the Sinocentric Order and International Law
+Autonomy in the Sinocentric World Order vs. Autonomy in the Order Defined by International Law

 -